 From her Brownies experience of selling cookies to raise money for a camping trip taught Sylvia "how to plan and save for the future."
 This was an important lesson for her because her family's precarious financial situation meant that unanticipated expenses often caught her parents by surprise.
 "Selling cookies completely changed the way I thought about my life.
 I had learned invaluable skills: how to sell and how to create opportunity for my Girl Scout troop -- and for me.
 I could create possibilities for myself.
 That gave me confidence and the courage to dream big dreams."

-Earning badges in Brownies gave Sylvia the courage to learn how to bowl."Because of the badges, I knew that I could teach myself to fulfill a goal and work as a member of a team. " Brownies also opened up the Sylvia the path she would choose later on as a young adult.
+Earning badges in Brownies gave Sylvia the courage to learn how to bowl."Because of the badges, I knew that I could teach myself to fulfill a goal and work as a member of a team. " Brownies also opened up to Sylvia the path she would choose later on as a young adult.
 Her Brownie leader, Mrs. Beeman noticed Sylvia's love of the stars and suggested to her that work on the Observer badge from the older Cadette Girl Scouts.
-Resourceful and determined Sylvia sent away for a rocket kit and with the help of older brother Mario, launched her rocket.
+Resourceful and determined, Sylvia sent away for a rocket kit and with the help of older brother Mario, launched her rocket.
 Her cooking badge taught her that she could do science.

 "At the end of my time in Junior Girl Scouts, I loved the way my sash looked, with its rows of colorful badges.
 I was proud of what the badges represented, each one showing that I'd mastered a new skill.
 Every badge reminded me of the community to which I belonged....
 Whether those skills belonged in the kitchen or to the outdoors, we were all gaining confidence in our own abilities."

 As a young teen, Sylvia began to understand that her parents were not good planners and often weren't prepared for emergencies.
-After several serious incidents which placed Sylvia and her family in either life threatening or serious situations, she came to the realization that she would have to be the "one who did the planning ahead for my family..."
-"Over and over in Girl Scouts, I had learned that planning ahead and doing things properly could help you get what you wanted."
+After several serious incidents which placed Sylvia and her family in either life threatening or serious situations, she came to the realization that she would have to be the "one who did the planning ahead for my family...Over and over in Girl Scouts, I had learned that planning ahead and doing things properly could help you get what you wanted."

 Sylvia grew into a teenager who knew what she wanted.
 In Junior High School she signed up for a free class on car maintenance and learned how to change the oil, something she did for her family on a regular basis after that.
 Once again life lessons learned in Girl Scouts were the driving force.
 "It was just as the Girl Scouts had taught me: be prepared, and you can take control of your life.
 Cars and furnaces don't have to break down, and people don't have to be stranded in the desert."
 This determination was to stand her in good stead later on as she experienced resistance from universities in entering her chosen field of industrial engineering.
 She was questioned merely because she was a woman interested in what was a mainly male scientific field.